Academic Conduct Code

 Withdrawal Policy, Transfers and Fees

 - Students who drop before the course starts will receive a full refund less $300 non-refundable cancellation fee.

-- Students who drop after the start of course through the fifth day of class will receive a 50% refund, less a $300 non-refundable cancellation fee.
+- Students who drop after the start of course through the eighth day of class will receive a 50% refund, less a $300 non-refundable cancellation fee.

-- Students who withdraw after the fifth day of course will not be eligible for a refund.
+- Students who withdraw after the eighth day will not be eligible for a refund.
 Credit card payment refunds must be credited to the same credit card.
 You will not be issued a transcript when withdrawing a class or program.

-- Please note that ceasing to log into online course or program, or notifying your instructor that you are withdrawing, does not constitute an official withdrawal.
+- Please note that ceasing to log into the online course or program, or notifying your instructor that you are withdrawing, does not constitute an official withdrawal.